wakitosh/wdb_module/README.md

 * **WdbWordUnit** is composed of one or more **WdbSignInterpretation**s, linked via the **WdbWordMap** entity.
 * **WdbSignInterpretation** is linked to a **WdbLabel** (the annotation polygon) and a **WdbSignFunction**.
 * **WdbSignFunction** belongs to a single **WdbSign** (the character).

+### **Design Notes**

+*Optional Sign Function Name*

+`WdbSignFunction.function_name` is intentionally optional.
+If it is left blank the generated `sign_function_code` becomes `<sign_code>_` (a trailing underscore).
+Two safeguards enforce logical uniqueness:

+1. A composite uniqueness validator on `(langcode, sign_ref, function_name)` treats an empty string as a real value so duplicate blank entries for the same Sign + language are rejected before hitting the database.
+2. An additional validator step predicts the final `sign_function_code` and blocks duplicates (relevant when `function_name` is blank or identical).

+Rationale: During early data creation and TSV preparation, researchers (often in the humanities rather than computational specialists) may not yet wish to categorise every sign function.
+Allowing an empty value lowers friction while still guaranteeing stable identifiers and preventing silent duplication.
+This is analogous—but not identical—to `WdbWordMeaning`, where `meaning_identifier` is required but `explanation` is optional.

+If a future project phase requires making the function name mandatory, it can be flipped to required without breaking existing codes; existing blank entries already yield consistent `sign_function_code` values.

 ### **Key Services**